LiddleDev/LiddleForum/README.md

     ],
     ```

+The forum should now be viewable by going to *domain.com/forums* - however you can change the routes in the config if you wish

 This is all of the necessary configuration required to get up and running.
 Follow the next section for further customisation and features

 ### Additional Features / Customisation